MicrosoftDocs/WSL/WSL/install-win10.md

 Windows Subsystem for Linux has two different versions to choose between during the installation process.
 WSL 2 has better overall performance and we recommend using it.
 If your system does not support WSL 2, or you have a specific situation that requires cross-system file storage, then you may want to stick with WSL 1.
 Read more about [Comparing WSL 2 and WSL 1](./compare-versions.md).

 > [!NOTE]
-> If you would like to run the latest Windows Insiders preview build of Windows 10 on your machine, you can use the new WSL single-command install: `wsl --install`.
-To do this, ensure you are using Windows 10 OS preview build 20211 or higher (You can join the [Windows Insiders Program](https://insider.windows.com/getting-started) to get preview builds).
-Then, open a command prompt window with administrator privileges and run `wsl --install`.
-This would eliminate the need to follow steps 1-6 below, so you could jump straight to [Step 7 - Set up a new distribution](./install-win10.md#step-7---set-up-a-new-distribution).
+> To use the new `wsl --install` command and skip steps 1-6 below, you need to join the [Windows Insiders Program](https://insider.windows.com/getting-started) and install a preview build of Windows 10 (OS build 20211 or higher).
 >
-> Using the command `wsl --install` will automatically accomplish the following install steps: Enable the optional WSL and Virtual Machine Platform components, download and install the latest Linux kernel, set WSL 2 as the default distribution type, and download Ubuntu (this can be changed using `wsl --install -d Debian` as an example, to see a list of available Linux distributions, enter `wsl --list --online`).
+> Once the preview build is installed, you can open a command prompt window with administrator privileges and run `wsl --install`.
+This will automatically enable the optional WSL and Virtual Machine Platform components, download and install the latest Linux kernel, set WSL 2 as the default, and download Ubuntu (this can be changed using `wsl --install -d Debian` as an example, to see a list of available Linux distributions, enter `wsl --list --online`).
 Once the command has completed, you will be prompted to restart.
 After restarting, the Linux distribution (Ubuntu by default) completes installing and opens a Linux command line for you to begin using.
->
+You could then skip to [Step 7 - Set up a new distribution](./install-win10.md#step-7---set-up-a-new-distribution).

 ### Install Steps